 Pablo Larrain’s style is best showcased in recreations of archive footage, using the exact same outdated television technology used to make the famous documentary of Jackie Kennedy giving a tour of the White House.
 Recreations of that footage manage to blur the line between what is a recreation and what is a manipulation of archive footage – a tactic he deployed to winning effect in his 2012 film No, his 80’s set biopic of Chile’s vote for democracy.
 There, he used TV cameras and a narrow aspect ratio to make the film look deliberately televisual, so the archive footage and newly shoot footage would seamlessly blend together into one cohesive piece.
 He isn’t as brave here, but the end result is still stylistically daring in many ways.

 The film has indisputable strengths in its direction, cinematography, score and towering lead performance from Natalie Portman, delivering a mannered performance that perfectly attempts to mask the wounds for the sake of keeping a public face.
 But the film is denied classic status from the overwrought screenplay from Noah Oppenheim, in his first script for a non-YA franchise movie (his only previous credits are the Divergent and Maze Runner adaptations).
 It features incredibly on the nose dialogue that repeatedly threatens to harm the subtle nature of the performances, as well as intruding on the deliberately detached directorial style with its overbearing emoting.
 The dialogue is frequently expository, condensing the surrounding historical context into lines that never ring true, even when delivered by a fiercely talented ensemble cast.

-Jackie is an intoxicating and quietly horrific look at an honest emotional reaction to one of the most public tragedies of the 20th century, that overcomes the flaws in the screenplay due to strong performances and direction.
+Jackie is an intoxicating and quietly horrific look at one of the most public tragedies of the 20th century, that overcomes the flaws in the screenplay due to strong performances and direction.